JaimeHyland/Mellifera/Testing.md

 </div>

 # **Delete Conversion Function**
-* Verify users may request deletion only of listings which they have previously created (exception - Admin/superuser can delete all listings) -:white_check_mark:
+* Verify users may request deletion only of listings which they have previously created (exception - Admin/superuser can delete all listings) ✔
-* Verify a modal to confirm deletion is displayed to the user before commencing with deletion of listing -:white_check_mark:
+* Verify a modal to confirm deletion is displayed to the user before commencing with deletion of listing ✔
-* Verfify listings are deleted from the database once the process is confirmed and completed -:white_check_mark:
+* Verfify listings are deleted from the database once the process is confirmed and completed ✔

 <div align="right">
     <a href="#contents"> ⇧ Back To Contents </a>
 </div>

 # **Listing Token Page**
-* Verify the page loads responsively on all device sizes. - :white_check_mark:
+* Verify the page loads responsively on all device sizes. ✔
 * Verify links work as expected
-    * Standard Listing - :white_check_mark:
+    * Standard Listing ✔
-    * Extended Listing (disabled) - :white_check_mark:
+    * Extended Listing (disabled) ✔
-    * Quarterly Listing (disabled) - :white_check_mark:
+    * Quarterly Listing (disabled) ✔

 <div align="right">
     <a href="#contents"> ⇧ Back To Contents </a>
 </div>

 # **Merchandise Page**
-* Verify the page loads responsively on all device sizes. - :white_check_mark:
+* Verify the page loads responsively on all device sizes. ✔
 * Verify links work as expected
-    1. Filter category buttons - :white_check_mark:
+    1. Filter category buttons ✔
-    2. View Product Details (product card) - :white_check_mark:
+    2. View Product Details (product card) ✔
-    3. Edit product button (visible to admin/superuser only) - :white_check_mark:
+    3. Edit product button (visible to admin/superuser only) ✔
-    4. Delete product button (visible to admin/superuser only) - :white_check_mark:
+    4. Delete product button (visible to admin/superuser only) ✔
-    5. Sort by dropdown - :white_check_mark:
+    5. Sort by dropdown ✔
-    6. Back to top link - :white_check_mark:
+    6. Back to top link ✔

 <div align="right">
     <a href="#contents"> ⇧ Back To Contents </a>
 </div>

 # **Product Detail Page**
-* Verify the page loads responsively on all device sizes. - :white_check_mark:
+* Verify the page loads responsively on all device sizes. ✔
 * Verify links/buttons work as expected
-    1. Keep Shopping - :white_check_mark:
+    1. Keep Shopping ✔
-    2. Add to bag - :white_check_mark:
+    2. Add to bag ✔
-    3. Product Image (opens in new tab - large) - :white_check_mark:
+    3. Product Image (opens in new tab - large) ✔
-    4. Product quantity buttons (not able to reduce the quantity to below 1) - :white_check_mark:
+    4. Product quantity buttons (not able to reduce the quantity to below 1) ✔
-    5. Edit product button (visible to admin/superuser only) - :white_check_mark:
+    5. Edit product button (visible to admin/superuser only) ✔
-    6. Delete product button (visible to admin/superuser only) - :white_check_mark:
+    6. Delete product button (visible to admin/superuser only) ✔
-* Verify sizes dropdown is rendered for products which include sizes -:white_check_mark:
+* Verify sizes dropdown is rendered for products which include sizes ✔

 ## Product Detail - Listing Token
-* Verify 'inactive' listings dropdown is rendered if the product is a listing token -:white_check_mark:
+* Verify 'inactive' listings dropdown is rendered if the product is a listing token ✔
-* Verify quantity buttons are removed for 'listing token' product -:white_check_mark:
+* Verify quantity buttons are removed for 'listing token' product ✔
-* Verify quantity of an item cannot be manually adjusted from the default of 1 -:white_check_mark:
+* Verify quantity of an item cannot be manually adjusted from the default of 1 ✔
-* Verify 'keep shopping' button is changed to 'back to listing levels' button -:white_check_mark:
+* Verify 'keep shopping' button is changed to 'back to listing levels' button ✔

 <div align="right">
     <a href="#contents"> ⇧ Back To Contents </a>
 </div>

 # **Add Product Page**
-* Verify the page loads responsively on all device sizes. - :white_check_mark:
+* Verify the page loads responsively on all device sizes. ✔
-* Verify only logged admin/superusers can access the 'add_product' template -:white_check_mark:
+* Verify only logged admin/superusers can access the 'add_product' template ✔
-* Verify form validation prevents user from submitting the form with errors -:white_check_mark:
+* Verify form validation prevents user from submitting the form with errors ✔
-* Verify that once the form is submitted and validated, the user is redirected to the newly created product - rendering the product_detail template -:white_check_mark:
+* Verify that once the form is submitted and validated, the user is redirected to the newly created product - rendering the product_detail template ✔

 # **Edit Product Page**
-* Verify the page loads responsively on all device sizes. - :white_check_mark:
+* Verify the page loads responsively on all device sizes. ✔
-* Verify only superusers can access the 'edit_product' template for -:white_check_mark:
+* Verify only superusers can access the 'edit_product' template for ✔
-* Check all product content is rendered to the form, ready for a superuser to edit -:white_check_mark:
+* Check all product content is rendered to the form, ready for a superuser to edit ✔
-* Verfify the 'clear' image checkbox works as expected if checked when the form is submitted. -:white_check_mark:
+* Verfify the 'clear' image checkbox works as expected if checked when the form is submitted. ✔
-* Verify that once the form is submitted, the user is redirected to the product_detail template for the recently updated product -:white_check_mark:
+* Verify that once the form is submitted, the user is redirected to the product_detail template for the recently updated product ✔

 <div align="right">
     <a href="#contents"> ⇧ Back To Contents </a>
 </div>

 # **Shopping Bag Page**
-* Verify the page loads responsively on all device sizes. - :white_check_mark:
+* Verify the page loads responsively on all device sizes. ✔
-* Verify all session bag contents render to the shopping bag template -:white_check_mark:
+* Verify all session bag contents render to the shopping bag template ✔
-* Verify totals and delivery is accurately calculated and displayed to the user -:white_check_mark:
+* Verify totals and delivery is accurately calculated and displayed to the user ✔
 * Verify links/buttons work as expected
-    1. Product quantity buttons (cannot be reduced below 1) -:white_check_mark:
+    1. Product quantity buttons (cannot be reduced below 1) ✔
-    2. Update / Remove product buttons -:white_check_mark:
+    2. Update / Remove product buttons ✔
-    3. Keep Shopping button -:white_check_mark:
+    3. Keep Shopping button ✔
-    4. Secure checkout button -:white_check_mark:
+    4. Secure checkout button ✔
 * For listing tokens: -
-    * Verify update button is removed -:white_check_mark:
+    * Verify update button is removed ✔
-    * Verify quantity cannot be adjusted -:white_check_mark:
+    * Verify quantity cannot be adjusted ✔

 <div align="right">
     <a href="#contents"> ⇧ Back To Contents </a>
 </div>

 # **Checkout Page**
-* Verify the page loads responsively on all device sizes. - :white_check_mark:
+* Verify the page loads responsively on all device sizes. ✔
-* Verify the order summary displays as expected -:white_check_mark:
+* Verify the order summary displays as expected ✔
-* User details populate from userprofile (default delivery info, name and email) if registered user -:white_check_mark:
+* User details populate from userprofile (default delivery info, name and email) if registered user ✔
-* Save delivery infomation checkbox - if checked form data is added/updated to user profile -:white_check_mark:
+* Save delivery infomation checkbox - if checked form data is added/updated to user profile ✔
-* Stripe card element verification/validation works as expected -:white_check_mark:
+* Stripe card element verification/validation works as expected ✔
 * Verify buttons work as expected
-    1. Adjust bag (returns user to shopping bag) -:white_check_mark:
+    1. Adjust bag (returns user to shopping bag) ✔
-    2. Complete Order (generates order, redirects to checkout_success) -:white_check_mark:
+    2. Complete Order (generates order, redirects to checkout_success) ✔
 * If bag total is £0.00 -
-    1. Stripe element is not present on the page (checkout_free template rendered) - payment not required to complete order -:white_check_mark:
+    1. Stripe element is not present on the page (checkout_free template rendered) - payment not required to complete order ✔

 <div align="right">
     <a href="#contents"> ⇧ Back To Contents </a>
 </div>

 # **Checkout Success Page**
-* Verify the page loads responsively on all device sizes. - :white_check_mark:
+* Verify the page loads responsively on all device sizes. ✔
-* Verify the order details displayed are as expected -:white_check_mark:
+* Verify the order details displayed are as expected ✔
-* Verify all links work as expected -:white_check_mark:
+* Verify all links work as expected ✔
 * Verify a confirmation order email is sent to the user :x:

 ## Checkout Success Fixes